-Occupying 32 acres at the University’s North Campus Research Complex, the Mobility Transformation Facility (MTF) simulates the broad range of complexities vehicles encounter in urban and suburban environments.
-It includes approximately three lane-miles of roads with intersections, traffic signs and signals, sidewalks, benches, simulated buildings, street lights, and obstacles such as construction barriers.
-Current plans call for the facility be opened by spring 2015.
+Occupying 32 acres at the University’s North Campus Research Complex, M City simulates the broad range of complexities vehicles encounter in urban and suburban environments.
+It includes approximately five lane-miles of roads with intersections, traffic signs and signals, sidewalks, benches, simulated buildings, street lights, and obstacles such as construction barriers.
+Current plans call for the facility be operational by spring 2015.

 - 1000’ North/South straight